Raining Mangoes: In Conversation with Hafsa Nouman

 LX: That’s wonderful.
 You have an entire series of white walls with the embossed elements.
 Why did you choose to mount them in corners like icons or grids?

-Figure 9.1: Hafsa Nouman, Ode to the Present [detail], 2025, oil and acrylic on canvas, 78 × 72 inches (198.12 × 182.88 cm), accordion diptych.
+Figure 10.1: Hafsa Nouman, Ode to the Present [detail], 2025, oil and acrylic on canvas, 78 × 72 inches (198.12 × 182.88 cm), accordion diptych.
 Photo: courtesy the artist and Pat Garcia © Hafsa Nouman

-Figure 9.2: Hafsa Nouman, Ode to the Present [detail], 2025, oil and acrylic on canvas, 78 × 72 inches (198.12 × 182.88 cm), accordion diptych.
+Figure 10.2: Hafsa Nouman, Ode to the Present [detail], 2025, oil and acrylic on canvas, 78 × 72 inches (198.12 × 182.88 cm), accordion diptych.
 Photo: courtesy the artist and Pat Garcia © Hafsa Nouman

-LX: The others are really spectacular.
+LX: Fascinating.
+Your corresponding thesis works are really spectacular.

-Figure 10: The Byzantine and Chinese painters vie in a trial of skill, fol.
-322a, from the Khamsa (Quintet) of Nizami of Ganja, 853 AH/1449–1450 CE, attributed to Shiraz, Iran, ink, paper, leather, 10.25 × 6.69 × 1.75 inches (26 × 17 × 4.5 cm).
-Gift of Alexander Smith Cochran, 1913 (13.229.3)
+Figure 12: The Byzantine and Chinese painters vie in a trial of skill, fol.
+322a, from the Khamsa (Quintet) of Nizami of Ganja, 853 AH/1449–1450 CE, attributed to Shiraz, Iran, ink, paper, and leather, 10.25 × 6.69 × 1.75 inches (26 × 17 × 4.5 cm).
+Metropolitan Museum of Art, New York, New York.
+Gift of Alexander Smith Cochran, 1913 (13.229.3).
+Photo: courtesy Metropolitan Museum of Art

-Figure 11.2: Hafsa Nouman, What is the Desired Fruit? [detail], 2024, oil on canvas, 16 × 12 polyptych (40.64 × 30.48 cm).
+Figure 13.1: Hafsa Nouman, Installation view of What is the Desired Fruit?, 2024, oil on canvas, 16 × 12 inches (40.64 × 30.48 cm), polyptych.
 Photo: courtesy the artist and Sydney Mieko King © Hafsa Nouman

 LX: I love that.
 I was curious about the orientation of your pieces in the room, and I find it interesting that you use mirrors.
-In Persian culture, mirrors are often associated with self-reflection and often appear in religious contexts, sacred spaces, or even weddings.
+In Persian culture, mirrors are often associated with self-reflection and often appear in religious contexts, sacred spaces, or even at weddings.
 I don’t know if Pakistani culture has a similar tradition, but I’d love to hear more.

 LX: Definitely.
 Are the oranges and other elements influenced by apricots?